nikhilraghu/nikhilraghu/README.md

 **👋 Hi, I'm Nikhil Raghuwanshi!**

-I'm a passionate and dedicated frontend developer with a keen eye for design and user experience.
+I'm a passionate and dedicated Front-end developer with a keen eye for design and user experience.
 With a solid foundation in modern web technologies, I strive to create intuitive, responsive, and aesthetically pleasing web applications.

 **🛠️ My Skill Set:**